When to plant pumpkins

 When should I plant pumpkins?

-Plant pumpkins about 2 weeks after your last spring frost, once the soil warms.
+Plant pumpkins about 2 weeks after your last spring frost.
 That's around Apr 13 in zone 4 and May 14 in zone 6.

 When do I start pumpkins seeds indoors?